 About us

-When I first started Paulina Peak Social Group in March 2020, quarantine hit the world.
+When I first started Paulina Peak Social Club in March 2020, quarantine hit the world.
 I had just moved to La Pine to care give for my mom with four days to spare before lock down.
 I had no idea what to do with myself because I knew no one.
-Thus began PPSG as a way to meet friends, maintain my longstanding sobriety (I have events where there's alcohol and it doesn't bother me if YOU drink) and to give back to the community.
+Thus began PPSC as a way to meet friends, maintain my longstanding sobriety (I have events where there's alcohol and it doesn't bother me if YOU drink) and to give back to the community.
 I moved to Bend at the end of 2020 and it was then that this group became the catalyst for myself and countless others to meet Like-Minded People.

-PPSG is a small, friendly, diversified group of ages from 45-?.
+PPSC is a small, friendly, diversified group of ages from 45-?.
 You will find down-to-earth members (a melting pot really) who enjoy hiking, camping, kayaking, snowshoeing, snow and water sports along with experiencing Central Oregonβs food scene and breweries.
 Most of us have never felt more alive and fit than we do living in Bend.
 We explore Bend, Sunriver, La Pine, Sisters, Redmond, and surrounding areas.

 Guidelines: